mm696626/GameCubeSTMFileGenerator/README.md

   * You can get around this by putting your song into an MP3 or WAV first using LoopingAudioConverter or vgmstream and then creating the DSPs that way
 * For nonlooping jingles and such, put your sound into an MP3 or WAV and use LoopingAudioConverter to make it a start to end looping DSP
   * Be sure to press the Fix Nonlooping STM Header button before using your STM in game
-  * If you don't do this hacky workaround with nonlooping audio, the game will also crash
 * To ensure your STM will work in game, open it with vgmstream and see if it loads (if it doesn't, try it in game to see since I've had cases where it didn't load there, but worked perfectly in game.
 If that doesn't work, then try again)
   * https://katiefrogs.github.io/vgmstream-web/